Smithsonian Reveals Winning Design For New Native American Veterans Memorial

 More than 150,000 veterans identified as American Indian and Alaska Native in the 2010 census.
 And according to the U.S. Department of Defense, there are more than 20,000 active duty service members in the military who identify as American Indian or Alaska Native.

-The memorial was selected unanimously by Native American veterans all over the country.
+The memorial was selected unanimously by an eight-person jury of Native and non-Native artists, designers, museum directors and veterans.
 It acknowledges the history and service of American Indian, Alaska Native and Native Hawaiian veterans, according to the museum's director, Kevin Gover, who is a citizen of the Pawnee Tribe of Oklahoma.

 Gover says that throughout the process of helping plan the memorial, he's met thousands Native American veterans who have demonstrated over and over their commitment to the U.S.